HC grapplers look to dominate home tourney

 “Obviously, I’m expecting those four guys (Nortje, Stevenson, Smith, and Munoz) to win the tournament, but I’m most excited that we have guys who have gotten no attention this year who should show what they can do,” Erickson said.
 “We’re even better than people think we are.”

-Certainly the highly ranked quartet has attracted its fair share of attention thus far for the No. 12 ranked Bronco squad.
-None has been more impressive than Smith, a returning All-American, who continues to show improvement as he works diligently toward his goal of winning a national championship.
+Certainly, the highly ranked quartet has attracted its fair share of attention thus far for the No. 12 ranked Bronco squad.
+None has been more impressive than the 165-pound Smith, a returning All-American, who continues to show improvement as he works diligently toward his goal of winning a national championship.

 “His confidence just keeps building,” Erickson said.
 “He’s really made an effort over the last year to control his whole body: his conditioning is great, his dieting is great, and his weight is always on.
 He’s disciplined and wants to do everything perfect.”